Information for agencies

 • Generally, public sector agencies will be prioritised for trainees however every effort is made to match trainees with as many applicant agencies as possible.
 All agencies are notified of the outcome of their application for a trainee.

-• The Public Sector Commission pays the salary of trainees and program training costs.
+• The Public Sector Commission pays the salary of trainees and program training costs, and each trainee has a secondment agreement with the agency that hosts them.

 Responsibilities of the host agency